Jacalz/sparta/README.md

 ### Folder Structure
 - **assets/ :** Logos, artwork and assets bundled in the source code.
-- **crypto/ :** Cryptographic functions for hashing along with encryption and decryption.
+- **crypto/ :** Cryptographic functions and wrappers to simplify password hashing and encryption/decryption.
+  - **crypto/argon2/ :** Wrapper around `golang.org/x/crypto/argon2` for simplified use inside **crypto**.
-- **file/ :** Common code for file handling in the application.
+- **file/ :** Common code for file and data handling inside the application.
-  - **file/parse :** Contains adapted versions of parse functions from `strconv` for extracting numbers from strings.
+  - **file/parse :** Contains adapted wrappers and functions for parsing numbers and urls from strings.
-- **gui :** All the code for creating the interface along with functions that run on button presses are to be found here.
+- **gui :** Graphical interface code for controlling look and function in the application window using `fyne.io/fyne`.
-  - **gui/widgets :** Custom widget adaptations to extend and simplify functionality.
+  - **gui/widgets :** Custom widget adaptations to extend and simplify functionality on top of standard widgets.
-- **sync :** All specific file sharing code for end-to-end encrypted file sharing over a local network.
+- **sync :** Implementation of end-to-end encrypted file sharing over a local network using `github.com/psanford/wormhole-william`.

 ## License
 - Sparta is licensed under `GNU AFFERO GENERAL PUBLIC LICENSE Version 3` and created by [Jacalz](https://github.com/jacalz).